Jesmuel Valentín: Philadelphia Phillies

+Major leagues

 Valentín was promoted to the majors for the first time on April 29, 2018.
 He recorded his first career Major League hit on May 7 against the San Francisco Giants.
 He hit his first career home run and recorded his first multi-hit game on June 13 against the Colorado Rockies.
 Valentín made an appearance as a pitcher in during a June 15 game against the Milwaukee Brewers, surrendering three runs over one inning while recording one strikeout.
-He was designated for assignment on September 1, 2018.
-Valentín elected free agency on November 2, 2018.
+He was designated for assignment on September 1.
+Valentín elected free agency following the season on November 2.

 Baltimore Orioles

 On April 11, 2019, Valentín signed with the High Point Rockers of the Atlantic League of Professional Baseball.
-The next day, his contract was purchased by the Baltimore Orioles.
-He became a free agent on November 2, 2020.
+The next day, his contract was purchased by the Baltimore Orioles organization.
+In 115 games for the Double–A Bowie Baysox, he hit .256/.334/.390 with 8 home runs, 46 RBI, and 10 stolen bases.
+Valentín did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He became a free agent following the season on November 2, 2020.

+Québec Capitales

+On August 24, 2023, Valentín signed with the Québec Capitales of the Frontier League.
+In 9 games for the team, he batted .323/.417/.387 with no home runs and five RBI.

+On November 21, 2023, Valentín re-signed with the Capitales.
+In 65 games for Québec, he slashed .271/.383/.442 with nine home runs, 49 RBI, and nine stolen bases.

+On September 23, 2024, Valentín signed with the Dorados de Chihuahua of the Mexican League.
+However, he did not appear for Chihuahua, and re-signed with Québec on June 10, 2025.

 Personal life

 His father, José Valentín, and uncle, Javier Valentín played in Major League Baseball.
 His first child, a daughter named Ximena, was born on June 25, 2018.